Provincetown, Massachusetts: Biking, Art and Open-Minded Culture

 We checked into the Somerset House Inn.
 We were greeted by a man named Bob wearing an “I love Jesus but I like to drink a little” T-shirt.

-This bright purple house adorned with flowers set the ambience for an energetic start to the trip despite the rain.
+This bright purple house adorned with flowers set the ambiance for an energetic start to the trip despite the rain.

 Out on the observation deck right next door to the room, we had the perfect view of Provincetown bay.